-Alumni Hall houses University Advancement, the University Police Department, and the Department of Parking and Transportation.
+Alumni Hall houses the University Police Department and the Department of Parking and Transportation, and is slated for renovation for academic space.

 Porter B. Byrum Welcome Center, named for alumnus and benefactor Porter B. Byrum (JD '42), is at the entrance to Wake Forest.
 The building allows prospective students and their families an opportunity to learn more about the University and to meet with admissions staff.